Steve Lockshin

+Career

 Lockshin was CEO for Convergent Wealth Advisors for 18 years (and chairman through 2014), during which time the company became one of the largest RIAs in the industry.
 In 2011, while he was at Convergent, he was named the "No. 1 Independent Financial Advisor" in the United States by the financial weekly newspaper Barron's.
 Lockshin resigned as Convergent chairman in 2014, after the suicide of its CEO David Zier.

 Awards and Recognitions

 Lockshin has been recognized repeatedly by Barron's for his excellence as a financial advisor, including as #1 in California twice and #1 nationally.
 His awards and recognitions include: